Amazon continues to evolve beyond its e-commerce foundation, directing resources into satellite technology, artificial intelligence, and logistics.

 Conclusion: Outlook on Amazon’s 2025 Strategy

 From satellite internet to generative AI and massive warehouse projects, Amazon is expanding its footprint across multiple sectors.
-As such, Amazon is among the companies that continue to redefine what it means to be a tech powerhouse.

 Latest News